 Electric Panel Heaters

 Electric panel heaters provide instant, controllable heat and are suitable for almost any room.
-They are most often used in rooms that don't get much use, as a way to top up heat in a room with existing but inadequate heating or as a temporary measure as they can be installed separate of your gas or electric central heating system.
 We offer a wide range of wall mounted or freestanding panel heaters, from the more basic models that can be used temporarily to more advanced models with thermostats and timers for those that require a more permanent solution.

 Our products are are stylish, slim and occupy minimum wall space and are perfect for small rooms such as bedrooms, studies, conservatories and loft conversions and for rooms used less frequently.
 All of our manual and timer versions have an adjustable thermostat offering a wide temperature range including a frost protection setting of 5°c.
 For maximum safety there is a thermal cut-out on all models to prevent overheating, should the outlet grille be accidentally covered.